almostengr/almostengrwebsite/website/docs/projects/light-show-faq.md

 #### FM Radio Transmitter

 Music is transmitted over radio via a low-power FM transmitter.
-Music goes into the transmitter directly from the Raspberry Pi and broadcasted on 90.3 FM.
+Music goes into the transmitter directly from the Raspberry Pi and broadcasted via the radio.
 Radio Locator [mentioned below](/projects/light-show-faq#where-can-i-find-out-more-information-or-ask-questions) was used to locate the best frequency based on the area.